David-Cary/keyed-value-templates/README.md

  - The "preprocess" flag tells the directive to perform the aforementioned initial template resolution.
 If set to false that step will be skipped, letting you use a template directive with out needing to nest it in a literal.
 This defaults to true, so if the property is not included the template will get that initial resolution pass as normal.
  - The "via" property simply acts as a shorter alias to the template property, with template taking precedence if both are present.

+As of 1.2.5, the directive has a `preprocessTemplates` property which sets the default value of the preprocess flag.

 Here's what the first example looks like with both of those in effect:
 ```
 {